donovanglover/nix-config/help/git.md

 - Checkout a different branch: `git checkout <branch>`
     - Useful for 1) checking out the master or development branch, 2) checking out an upstream branch, and 3) checking out a feature branch
 - Create a new branch: `git checkout -b <branch>`
+    - Use `<group>/<description>` to describe your branches
+    - For example, a fix for a compiler issue should have a branch name of `fix/description-of-compiler-issue`
+    - Note that the branch should be descriptive but not too long (i.e. don't make it longer than above, since the example above is pretty long already)
+    - Always create a new branch when submitting pull requests.
+This allows you to create multiple pull requests for different issues, prevent conflicts between your master branch and upstream, as well as some other things.
 - Delete a branch when you're done with it: `git branch -d <branch>`
+- Push your changes to a different branch (i.e. your new branch): `git push origin <branch>` **OR** `gp origin <branch>`

 ## Less common commands